• Skip to primary navigation

 This is also a perfect recipe if you want to prepare mashed potatoes and bring them to your hosts’ home.
 The crockpot will keep them warm on a fairly short trip (up to 30 minutes or so) and you can plug it back into an outlet and set it on the buffet table so it’s out of the way!

-My version is for Roasted Garlic and Buttery Cream Cheese Mashed Potatoes, YUUUUMMMM!!!!
+My recipe below is for Roasted Garlic and Buttery Cream Cheese Mashed Potatoes, YUUUUMMMM!!!!
 Of course, we have lots of butter, but the roasted garlic adds a hint of sweetness and the cream cheese adds another layer of tang while keeping them rich and creamy.

 Roasted garlic